 While using a scarf for noise reduction in a helmet, it is advised able to pair it up with a balaclava to create an effective noise barrier.

 6. Get a Wind Blocker

 While it provides a bit of extra warmth, the extra padding around the neck area reduces the amount of wind that enters the helmet from beneath.
 The padding offers great support while riding and neck protection in the event of an accident.
 By sealing the spaces below your helmet, the wind blocker acts as an excellent turbulence noise blocker.

 7. Wear A Balaclava

 Most noise winds arise from the neck area, and it is no doubt that a balaclava will immensely reduce this noise and even better keep you warm.
 The goal is to ensure that the helmet is insulated from the air that enters from the bottom.

 A good balaclava should come with a breath deflector to help keep the moisture down to avoid your goggles from fogging up as you ride.
-The balaclava should keep your face, head, and neck warm even in the most extreme weather conditions, including cold, winds, and dusty environments.
+The balaclava should keep your face, head, and neck warm even in the most extreme weather conditions, including cold, windy, and dusty environments.

 It is a no-brainer that a balaclava will protect you from dirt, debris, and bugs, but it will also restrict the amount of air that moves into the helmet, resulting in a motorcycle helmet that’s quiet.